Economy Linux Hosting with cPanel: Top 10 Most Reliable Services

 Building a website is now easier and cheaper than ever before thanks to the myriad of affordable hosting solutions and website builders available on the market.
 However, managing your hosting account and any websites attached to it can be a bit of a hassle if your provider doesn’t offer a good control panel.
 While there are several decent options to choose from, the best choice at the moment would have to be cPanel.
 This reliable and intuitive control panel is used by countless Linux hosting providers, including some of the biggest names in the industry.
 But which company has the best economy Linux hosting with cPanel?
 That’s the very question we were asking ourselves when we set out to create this article.

-In order to make this list as helpful as possible, we handpicked 10 services that are known to offer quality hosting at affordable prices.
+In order to make this list as helpful as possible, we handpicked 10 services that are known to offer quality hosting at affordable prices based on the hosting comparisons at MamboServer.
 While some of these companies also sell Windows hosting, we’re going to focus exclusively on services powered by Linux.
 Naturally, we are also only including services that use cPanel and the price is a big factor to consider as well.
 But since economy Linux hosting can mean different things to different people depending on individual budget, we’re listing both services that are remarkably cheap along with of companies that are a bit pricier but offer a better bang for your buck.

 - An excellent choice for WordPress sites

 - Good prices for shared hosting and VPS